kevin-chalmers/set10108/labs/lab03/README.md

 ### `bubble_sort`

 Bubble sort is a straight forward algorithm.
 We bubble up through the values, swapping them as we go to move a value towards the top.
-You should be able to implement this algorithm in C++ by now.

 ```psuedo
 for count := values.size() to 2 do